A Rising Tide Lifts All Ships…

 This weeks selection:

-Larmandier Bernier – Owning less than 40 acres of land in the Cote des Blancs does not make the house of Larmandier-Bernier a titan when it comes to scale of production but the quality of their wine is unmistakeable and puts them at the forefront of the Grower Producers movement.
+Owning less than 40 acres of land in the Cote des Blancs does not make the house of Larmandier-Bernier a titan when it comes to scaling of production but the quality of their wine is unmistakable and puts them at the forefront of the Grower Producers movement.
 The house style of Larmandier-Bernier has two main factors to consider: they tend to pick their fruit later than other producers, as they seek a more mature level of ripeness which gives their wines a certain weight and their dedication to terroir.

-Two fantastic, entry level, blancs de blancs offerings from this producer are Larmandier-Bernier Longitude – $63.99 – a blend of laser-focused, mineral driven chardonnay grown on the chalky soils throughout their holdings in the villages of Vertus, Oger, Avize, Cramant, and Chouilly and also the Larmandier Bernier Latitude – $61.99 – a weightier cuvee made from only grapes grown on the the south-facing clay slopes of Vertus.
+Two fantastic, entry-level, Blancs de Blancs offerings from this producer are Larmandier-Bernier Longitude – $63.99 – a blend of laser-focused, mineral-driven Chardonnay grown on the chalky soils throughout their holdings in the villages of Vertus, Oger, Avize, Cramant, and Chouilly and also the Larmandier Bernier Latitude – $61.99 – a weightier cuvee made from only grapes grown on the south-facing clay slopes of Vertus.
 I should also note that Larmandier-Bernier is biodynamic, an absolute rarity in the region.

-Tarlant – Powerful, structured, with bready loveliness while still remaining bright and focused is the style of Tarlant.
+Powerful, structured, with bready loveliness, while still remaining bright and focused is the style of Tarlant.
 The Tarlant Cuvee Louis – $99.99 is barrel-fermented and aged sur lees for 15 years.
-Remarkably, the wine did not go through malolactic fermentation so while ravishingly generous with hints of wood and bread, it is still livel.
-It’s viniousness arises from aging and not malo.
+Remarkably, the wine did not go through malolactic fermentation so while ravishingly generous with hints of wood and bread, it is still lives.
+Its viciousness arises from aging and not malo.
 The blend is 50% Chardonnay and 50% Pinot noir all sourced from Oeuilly in the Marne Valley.

 I wish the very best to all of our readers who are taking the exam this weekend and remember that, whatever the outcome may be, your determination and diligence will be valued by all of us just the same.
 You’re making the city a more exciting location for popping corks.
 To those not taking the test, thanks for reading and we hope to see you around the shop soon.